Welcome back, I’m glad you’re here.

 Then a friend came over for the day.
 Mind you, I’m 20 at the time and have stacks of yarn everywhere.

-This hobby was new and I had only mentioned it to my friend, so she didn’t expect the entire yarn aisle in my living room.
+This hobby was new and I had only mentioned it to my friend once or twice, so she didn’t expect the entire yarn aisle in my living room.
 However, there it was and I was glowing with pride.

 She laughed a bit and tried to understand.
 She poked and prodded my stash, unable to grasp why I would spend all of my free money at the craft store instead of saving for Spring Break.

 I didn’t expect this response!
 Yet it happened over and over again, and I’ve earned the affectionate nickname “Grandma” among friends and family.

 I’ve embraced the idea that my hobbies are uncommon for a young adult, but that took some getting used to.

 The response from my peers when I talk about turning in early to work on a quilt, or skipping a night out because I haven’t had time to crochet in a few weeks baffles those around me and this made me doubt my hobby at first.